RodrigoRVSN/digs/readme.md

 <!--- #################### mudar imagem exemplo #################### --->
 ___

-> This is a NextJS template made with linters and patterns.
+> This is a Social Media made with Nextjs + Blockchain + Sanity DB.
+You can mint your images and publish in the opensea (for example) to sell.

 ___
 ## 💻 Prerequisites